Home

 Payment

-We request a down payment when a firm order is placed for a custom project.
-More about paying for your order...
+We request a down payment or credit card information when a firm order is placed for a custom project -- please see our Custom Order Worksheet.

 Packaging

-Please do not clean the bells or the old strap (if you have it).
+Do not clean the bells or remove them from the old strap, if present.
 Just send the bells and strap to us, and let us do the work.

-Wrap the bells in newspaper or bubble wrap, put them in a sturdy box, and add enough extra crumpled newspaper or bubble wrap to keep the bells from moving around in the box.
+Wrap groups of bells or your bell strap in newspaper or bubble wrap.
+Put them into a sturdy box and add enough extra crumpled newspaper or bubble wrap to keep the bells from shifting around in the box.

 Securely tape all seams of the box with wide packing tape.
-Please do not use string or regular cellophane tape or wrap the box with extra brown paper.
+Do not use string or regular cellophane tape or wrap the box with extra brown paper.

 Affix a shipping label, and you're set to go!